ajduke/meteor-telescope/README.md

 After above installation is done, you need to configure application.
 It provides the following connfiguration
 - Site URL
 - Site Title
-- Enable/Disble notification across application
+- Enable/Disble notifications across application
 - Enable/Disable categories i.e tagging support for post
-- Enable/Disable userlink on post
+- Enable/Disable userlinks on post
 - Change the backgroud color

-For configuration, we exposed one object called `TelescopeConfig` and function called `telescopeRoutes`, which is used for configuring the routes
+For configuration, we exposed one object called `TelescopeConfig` and two functions called `telescopeRoutes` and `telescopeRoutesServer`, which are used for configuring the routes

-Typical way of puting the above application configuration is in `Meteor.startup` method Following is **minimal configuration** to run the applicaiton, put following in `.js` file under any directory except for server folder
+Typical way of puting the above application configuration is in `Meteor.startup` method Following is **minimal configuration** to run the applicaiton, put following in `.js` file under `lib` or any top level directory other than `client` and `server`

-Configuration of Site URL is must for Telescope application at `/<configured-root>`. i.e your application will available at `/` and packaged telescope application available at `/<configured-root>`
+Configuration of Site URL is must for package, and configured application available at `/<configured-root>`. i.e your application will be available at `/` and packaged telescope application will be available at `/<configured-root>`

 ```

+// congiguration of siteURL
+TelescopeConfig.siteUrl='forum'

 if(Meteor.isClient){
     Meteor.startup(function () {
-      TelescopeConfig.siteUrl='forum'
       telescopeRoutes(TelescopeConfig.appBaseUrl);
+    });
+}

+if(Meteor.isServer){
+  Meteor.startup(function () {
+    telescopeRoutesServer(TelescopeConfig.siteUrl);
   });
 }

 ```

 *Note.
 You must put above configuration, in order to run application.*